signs a narcissist is cheating

 Signs a Narcissist is Cheating

 1 – They’ve cheated before.
-Maybe they gave you a sob story about how their ex treated them so badly, they were forced to find love and affection elsewhere.
+Maybe they gave you a sob story about how their ex mistreated them, they were forced to find love and affection elsewhere.
 (Or, perhaps you’re the narcissist’s affair partner because they cried about how there’s no intimacy in their primary relationship.)

 2 – Narcissists who cheat will often start keeping a different schedule.
 If the narcissist suddenly (or gradually) stops coming home on time when they used to arrive home at 5:30 p.m. sharp, it’s a red flag.